What It Means to Be Free

 And as believers who know him and desire to experience the freedom which only really matters – freedom from sin – we must abide in his word.
 His word must become our meat and our drink; it must be in our hearts at all times.
 We must come to the place that we are thinking about his word even when we’re not thinking about it.
 His word becomes the very center of our lives out of which we live.
 And this then becomes our true liberation and our freedom.
 (See John 15 for more about “abiding in him.”)

 It’s amusing what people think about heaven – be it angels on clouds or mountains or beaches.
 Generally, people see heaven as what they want to see it, doing what they want to do when they want to do it.
 That’s hell.
-Heaven is freedom from sin, being the people we were supposed to be before we fell, beholding the glory of the Lord.
+Heaven is freedom from selfish desire and consuming passion, remade after the image of Christ, beholding the glory of the Lord.
 “Better to be a doorkeeper in the house of my God than dwell in the tents of wickedness” (Psalm 84:10).